gnubodhi/Joining_the_Stream/README.md

 ```

 ## Decently secure home setup
 - Replace ISP router with firewall such as OPNSense on a suitable PC and use a WAP if needed...
 Keep it simple, ... and maintainable!
+(Protip, use dd within Linux to write a FreeBSD based image)
 - AI can certainly assist and operate at scale.
 Such automated tools can correlate public data and identify individuals across services.
 This guide does not protect against that.